If the only thing you know about chartreuse is that it’s a color, you’re really missing out.

 The green ghost is pretty much the chartreuse and gin cocktail above.

 But you strip it down to just three simple ingredients: chartreuse, gin, and lime juice.

 The flavor is essentially the same, though it isn’t as sweet and doesn’t have all the heat and spice.

-If you like the somewhat medicinal taste of chartreuse and gin but don’t want your mixed drinks to burn any more than the usual alcohol burn, this one is the better option for you.
+If you like the somewhat medicinal taste of chartreuse and gin but don’t want your mixed drinks to burn, this one is the better option for you.

 The last drink on this list is another gin-and chartreuse-based drink.

 However, instead of the typical lime juice, this one contains lemon juice, maraschino liqueur, and rosemary.